 Clean the printer gently, do not apply too much force even if you come across stubborn dirt.
 Use moistened Q-tips and soft bristles to remove the grime and dirt from the printer.

 Another way to clean the insides is by using compressed air to blow out grime and dust that have accumulated inside the printer over time.
 Avoid using a vacuum for this method unless it is a pressure-controlled vacuum that gently sucks the dust away.

 You don’t have to give all your attention to the toner cartridge.
 You should also lift the hood and check inside for jammed, spoilt, and broken components.
 Many modern printers come with built-in diagnostics that notify the user whenever there are wear and tear.

-Taking heed to these indicators and taking the necessary action at the right time can prevent further damages.
-It is practically wise to replace a smart part of your printer rather than to wait for the entire machine to breakdown.
+Taking heed to these indicators and taking the necessary action at the right time can prevent further damage.
+It is practically wise to replace a smart part of your printer rather than to wait for the entire machine to break down.